kristopolous/EvDa/README.md

     this.trigger("something");

-That's wonderful.
-Totally asynchronous, right?

-Nope.
-That's so wrong.
-That's so silly.
-This isn't asynchronous at all.
-It's "deferred".
-There's a difference.

-What if the trigger runs BEFORE I register the handler?
+But what if the trigger runs BEFORE I register the handler?
 Then the trigger falls on the floor and the handler goes into neverland.
 That's not asynchronous.

 I still have to know what will load before what; that's what synchronous is.
 Like, that is synchronous's definition.
 Something that's really